Luming-L/NGG/L5_NGG.md

 reverse complement k-mers
 ## Repeat
 ## Simplified de Bruijn graph
-When a node A has
+When a node A has only one outgoing arc that points to another node B that has only one ingoing arc, merge these two nodes.

 split reads into k-mers